Navigation

 When healthcare providers send messages that contain protected health information (PHI), they must comply with both HIPAA and TCPA rules.

-HIPAA permits the use of certain patient information for communications related to treatment, payment, and healthcare operations without additional consent, but TCPA still requires prior express consent for calls to wireless numbers, unless they meet certain exemptions.
+HIPAA permits the use of certain patient information for communications related to treatment, payment, and healthcare operations without additional consent, but TCPA still requires prior express consent for calls to wireless numbers for these types of calls/texts, unless they meet certain exemptions.

-It’s important to note that the TCPA distinguishes between marketing and informational calls in the healthcare industry.
+It’s important to note that the TCPA allows for a carve-out for HIPAA covered entities sending marketing calls/texts.
+While other industries are required to obtain express written consent for marketing calls/texts, HIPAA covered entities are only required to obtain express consent. distinguishes between marketing and informational calls in the healthcare industry.
 While appointment reminders and prescription refill notices are generally exempt from TCPA rules, marketing calls are not.
 Marketing communications, such as promoting a new service or product, require prior express written consent from the patient, even if the patient has provided their phone number.

 Failure to distinguish between these two types of calls can lead to non-compliance, putting healthcare providers at risk of significant penalties.